dhritidhoka/MDEF/docs/term2/04-Digital Prototyping for Design.md

 the exercise for today was to fabricate a small prototype with the lasercutter for pressfit models or to lasercut a mold for bioplastics.

-I, being an Interior design student have had some expereince with lasercutting but my outputs have always been relatively simpler, but for this class, I wanted to use lasercutting to create a more complex object.
+I, being an Interior design student have had some expereince with lasercutting but my outputs have always been relatively simpler, but for this class, I wanted to use lasercutting machine for the the acyrlic frames which were embosssed with different desnisty of rastering.